 We have to accept that there are just some things that we can not control.
 One thing we can control though is how we choose to respond to situations.
-Learning ways to manage any additional stress and anxiety being brought on by this pandemic will not only help you, but it may also help your entire community.
+Learning ways to manage any additional stress and anxiety being brought on by this pandemic will not only help you, but it may also help your entire family and community.

 Here are some tips and resources that will help all of us get through this together.